My Counselling Style

 In addition to my private practice, I spent six years working for a charitable counselling agency, where I worked with both long- and short-term clients, and also assessed new clients for suitability for therapy.
 I have also worked as a grief counsellor for a bereavement charity.

-As a registered member of the BACP I am bound by its Ethical Framework, am committed to ongoing professional development, and receive regular clinical supervision.
+As an accredited member of the BACP my practice has been deemed to meet its higher standard as a competent, ethical and independent practicitioner.
+As a member I am bound by its Ethical Framework, am committed to ongoing professional development, and receive regular clinical supervision.